dimk1301/Guides/ai-token-efficiency-playbook.md

 * Use `/clear` between unrelated tasks; use `/compact` when continuing the same task with less context pressure.
 * Caching has a minimum cacheable prefix size — a two-line `CLAUDE.md` or short system prompt may sit below that floor and never actually hit the cache.
 Don't expect savings on trivially small always-on instructions; the payoff shows up on larger, stable prefixes (tool definitions, longer steering files, loaded documents).
 * Cache breakpoints are limited per request.
 If you're layering system prompt + tool definitions + a large loaded document + conversation history, keep the boundaries between them in static-to-volatile order rather than leaving the split to be inferred.
+* Create subagents for any large-scale exploratory work to isolate noisy tool output and preserve main-session context for higher-level reasoning.

 #### Starter `CLAUDE.md`